 So, we at WebPunch, we said, "Okay.
-We don't solicit reviews on Yelp for our clients.
-Want to make that abundantly clear."
-But I thought it was interesting because, gosh, maybe a few weeks ago, I received an email from a company called Signpost who's also a reputation management company.
-And they were soliciting a review for a client that they have, asking me to specifically post a review on Yelp.
+We don't solicit reviews on Yelp for our clients and we want to make that abundantly clear."
+But I thought it was interesting because, a few weeks ago, I received an email from a company called Signpost, who's also a reputation management company, and they were soliciting a review for a client that they have, asking me to specifically post a review on Yelp.

 Now, obviously, as I just said, this violates Yelp's terms and conditions in their agreement that every business basically should abide by if they want to have a listing on Yelp.
-And so, I thought it would be interesting not because I'm a snitch, but because I wanted to see what kind of process it would be or what kinda process it takes in order for a company to flag another company who they think is violating those terms and conditions.
+So, I thought it would be interesting, not because I'm a snitch, but because I wanted to see what kind of process it would be or what process it takes in order for a company to flag another company who they think is violating those terms and conditions.

 So, I went on Yelp's website, I looked through all of their customer support pages to try and find an easy way for a business to report activity that violates Yelp's terms and conditions.
 And I really didn't find anything.
-So, there's ways you can flag reviews, but again, this wasn't a review.
+So, there are ways you can flag reviews, but again, this wasn't a review.
 This was an email solicitation by Signpost.
-So, I went on there.
-I dug around.
-Finally, I just went to the business's listing, and I said, "Look.
-This review violates Yelp's terms and conditions."
+So, finally, I just went to the business's listing, and said, "Look, this review violates Yelp's terms and conditions."

 Now, how was I able to prove that?
-They don't really allow you to attach anything that would prove that.
+Yelp doesn't allow you to attach anything that would prove that.
 So, what I did is I copied the email that I received and I pasted it into the body.
-The graphics didn't show up, just a text because that's all that really copied over.
-And I sent it off to Yelp to see what they would say.
+The graphics didn't show up so text is the only thing that copied over, so I sent it off to Yelp to see what they would say.

 It was interesting.
-I heard about a week later, and they said, "We don't find anything wrong with this review or the reviews that you said were a problem."
-And I thought that was very interesting.
+I heard back about a week later, and Yelp said, "We don't find anything wrong with this review or the reviews that you said were a problem."
+I thought that was very interesting.
 Is Yelp really toothless on this?
 Is this really a problem?
 When they made that change, they said, "We're going to lower your ranking if we catch you soliciting reviews.
-We're gonna put a consumer alert badge on your page that warns everyone else that you're gaming the system."
-It sounded pretty scary, and it's something that we would never put our clients in danger of violating those terms and conditions.
-But I thought it was interesting that people are soliciting reviews on Yelp, whether if Signpost is clueless or maybe they just know, "Hey.
-Yelp isn't really gonna do anything even if they catch us red-handed."
+We're going to put a consumer alert badge on your page that warns everyone else that you're gaming the system."
+It sounded pretty scary and we would never put our clients in danger of violating those terms and conditions.
+But I thought it was interesting that people are still soliciting reviews on Yelp, whether or not Signpost is clueless or maybe they just know that Yelp isn't really going to do anything even if they catch them red-handed.

-So, what should you do?
+What should you do?
 Keep doing what you're doing.
-Get reviews, get reviews on other directories.
-Make sure when people are searching for your company that they see a lot of positive reviews, not just on Yelp, in Google, in Facebook, in Yellowpages, but any other sites that might be pulling up on that first page of search results.
+Get reviews across several directories.
+Make sure when people are searching for your company that they see a lot of positive reviews, not just on Yelp, Google, Facebook, and YellowPages, but any other sites that might be pulling up on that first page of search results.

 I am Matt Jones, your expert in all things reputation, and we'll see you next time.
-Oh.
-And don't forget to subscribe to our channel to get the latest news in reputation management and all things customer feedback, customer experience.
-We're kind of staying on top of those things and make sure that you're in the know.
+Don't forget to subscribe to our channel to get the latest news in reputation management and all things customer feedback and customer experience.
+We're staying on top of those things to make sure that you're in-the-know.